techyadarsh/Exploratory-Data-Analysis-EDA-Notes/README.md

     ![image.png](images/image3.png)

     A normal distribution is shown below and it is
+For more Notes content visit https://techyadarsh.in/

     - It is estimated that 68% of the data points lie between +/- 1 standard deviation.
     - 95% of the data points lie between +/- 2 standard deviations.